Computer-Assisted Joint Replacement

 Recovery time after any joint replacement, including rehabilitation, varies depending on your unique situation.
 Most patients undergo rehabilitation involving physical therapy with a certified physical therapist to help you learn to move normally with your implant.

 Be sure to attend all follow-up appointments.
 Joint replacement is a surgical procedure that is considered safe, though as with any surgery, there is a risk of infection, blood clots, and other possible complications.

-To consult with a University Orthopedic Surgeons joint replacement surgeon, please request an appointment online.
-You can also contact us by calling (865) 546-2663 for our UT Medical Center and Sevierville offices or (865) 218-9300 for our West Knoxville office.
+To consult with a University Orthopaedic Surgeons joint replacement surgeon, please request an appointment online.
+You can also contact us by calling (865) 546-2663 for our UT Research Park and Sevierville offices or (865) 218-9300 for our West Knoxville office.